mschmidt712/kubernetes-ci-cd/README.md

 #### Step12

 We’ve built the image, but before we can push it to the registry, we need to set up a temporary proxy.
 By default the Docker client can only push to HTTP (not HTTPS) via localhost.
-To work around this, we’ll set up a container that listens on 127.0.0.1:30400 and forwards to our cluster. so let's first build the image for such container:
+To work around this, we’ll set up a container that listens on 127.0.0.1:30400 and forwards to our cluster.
+First, build the image for our proxy container.

 `docker build -t socat-registry -f applications/socat/Dockerfile applications/socat`

 #### Step13

-And run the proxy container from the newly created image:
+Now run the proxy container from the newly created image.
+(Note that you may see some errors; this is normal as the commands are first making sure there are no previous instances running.)

 ``docker stop socat-registry; docker rm socat-registry; docker run -d -e "REG_IP=`minikube ip`" -e "REG_PORT=30400" --name socat-registry -p 30400:5000 socat-registry``

 #### Step14